Kendall College Consumer Information Summary Listing

 Student Outcomes and Student Characteristics

-Additional information on Student Program Completion for full-time Bachelor’s Degree students who started in Fall 2006 and full-time Associate’s Degree students who started in Fall 2009 by race/ethnicity and by receipt of certain types of financial aid is available on the college’s website here.
+Additional information on Student Program Completion for first-time, full-time Bachelor’s Degree students who started in Fall 2009 and full-time Associate’s Degree students who started in Fall 2012 by race/ethnicity and by receipt of certain types of financial aid is available on the college’s website here.

 Information on Kendall College student Retention Rates is available here.